Family Employment Readiness Program

 Unemployment benefits are on a case by case basis and are determined by your state of residence.
 Please visit the website to search by state the contact information for your state of residence.

 Aside from the FFSC Employment classes that are available we also offer classes specifically for your Transition out of the military.
 All reservations for the below classes must be made through your Command Career Counselor.

-This seminar is for separating military and pre-retirees with more than 8 years of service.
-The program will inform you about your veteran's benefits, retirement pay and travel entitlements.
-The class focus will be on job search strategies, interview skills, resume preparation and the psychological preparation necessary for transitioning to a new career.
-Spouses are urged to accompany the transitioning service member.
+This seminar is for separating military and pre-retirees.
+The class focus will be on job search strategies, interview skills, resume preparation, veteran’s benefits and the psychological preparation necessary for transitioning to a new career.
+Spouses are invited to accompany the transitioning service member.

-CONSEP is a four-day seminar for mid-career sailors with 8-12 years of service.
+CONSEP is a two-day seminar for first-term and mid-career sailors with 8-12 years of service.
 The seminar will focus on excellence, personal and professional development, career planning and financial management.
 CONSEP assists participants in individual skills assessment identification, developing a detailed individualized career plan, identifying resources to achieve future goals, emphasizing individual excellence, and ultimately increasing their individual marketability.